 A temporary or voluntary position can also help you brush up on your skills, and learn new ones.
 The odds are you’ll feel less performance pressure in temporary situations than in a role you’re looking to do long-term.
 This can make it easier to relax and focus purely on developing your skills.

-If you’re considering a temporary role, why not have a read of our article; 11 short-term contract jobs for the over 50s?
+If you’re considering a temporary role, why not read our article: 11 short-term contract jobs for the over 50s?
 Alternatively, you can search for volunteering positions on our site

 Get into a routine